In recent years, auricular therapy has been highly developed and is widely used in clinical practice.

 Disorders of the lower extremities of the leg and foot.

 Low back pain, lumbosacral disorders, buttock spasms, and sciatica.

 Thoracic spine problems, chest pain, shingles, and problems with the abdominal muscles.

-Dysfunctions related to the cerebral cortex of the brain, uncomfortable facial sensation, eye disorders, jaw pain, and dental analgesia.
-The earlobe also represents conditioned reflexes, psychological resistance and emotional blocks.
+Dysfunctions related to the brain’s cerebral cortex, uncomfortable facial sensation, eye disorders, jaw pain, and dental analgesia.
+The earlobe also represents conditioned reflexes, psychological resistance, and emotional blocks.

 Problems with the corpus callosum, appetite control, and adrenal glands.

-Hormonal disorders of the pituitary gland control of other glands.
+Hormonal disorders of the pituitary gland control other glands.

-Upper extremity problems such as frozen shoulder, stiff arm, tennis elbow, wrist sprain, hand tremors, and finger pain.
+Upper extremity problems include frozen shoulder, stiff arm, tennis elbow, wrist sprain, hand tremors, and finger pain.

-Lower extremity problems such as hip pain, knee injuries, ankle sprain, foot pain, cold feet, uterine dysfunction, and pelvic organ problems.
+Lower extremity problems include hip pain, knee injuries, ankle sprain, foot pain, cold feet, uterine dysfunction, and pelvic organ problems.